carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ~~~
 {: .language-python}

+The data are read into the variable `fields` as a `GeoDataFrame`.
+This is an extened data format of `pandas.DataFrame`, with an extra column `geometry`.

 This file contains a relatively large number of crop field parcels.
 Directly loading a large file to memory can be slow.
 If the Area of Interest (AoI) is small, we can define a bounding box of the AoI, and only read the data within the extent of the bounding box.